rkpassin132/react-factory-cli/Readme.md

 **React Factory CLI** is a versatile command-line tool that simplifies the process of scaffolding and managing React projects.
 It allows developers to quickly generate functional, class-based, pages, services, context APIs, and hooks with minimal effort.
 A standout feature of React Factory CLI is the `rfc-config.json` file, which lets you customize your project’s folder structure and default component types.

-One of its key features is providing a complete React boilerplate setup, including Tailwind CSS for rapid UI design and SCSS for custom styling, all through a simple setup command.
-The tool's ease of use, combined with its expanding feature set, makes it an indispensable resource for any React developer looking to streamline their workflow and maintain clean, well-structured code.
+**React Factory CLI** offers a complete React boilerplate setup via a simple setup command, including:
+- Tailwind CSS for fast UI design and SCSS for custom styling.
+- Routing with middlewareWrapper for enhanced route handling.
+- Built-in hooks like debounce and title.
+- Theme Context API for global theme management.
+- Pre-built services like token management and HTTP service with token integration.
+- Environment configuration for local, staging, and production.

 React Factory CLI is evolving, and with every release, it's becoming more than just a helper; it’s a tool that shapes the way developers build modern React applications.